-Risk Controlling also quantifies operational risk, the extent of which is limited by a comprehensive set of rules and contingency plans.
+Using advanced methodologies, Risk Controlling also quantifies operational risk, the extent of which is limited by a comprehensive set of rules and contingency plans.

 Treasury is responsible for the management of liquidity risk, together with the Money Market Department.
-Risk Controlling is included in monitoring.
+Risk Controlling is included in monitoring and validates the results.

 An overall calculation is performed on a monthly basis to track the profit and loss of the business divisions, taking into account the risks assumed.
-Individual earnings components that fluctuate over time and potentially resulting deterioration of earnings are also analysed in this context.
+In this context, individual earnings components that are volatile over time and possible changes in profitability resulting from them are analysed.
 Daily reports on the key earnings components and scenario plans act as an early-warning system.
 A deliberate diversification is pursued across business divisions and markets.

-The Risk Controlling unit provides management with an efficient management information system that enables the recipients to analyse the earnings and risks at different aggregation levels, among other things using risk-adjusted indicators.
+The Risk Controlling unit provides management with an efficient management information system that enables the recipients to analyse the earnings and risks at different aggregation levels.